bslezak/codetest-api/README.md

 1. Install [composer](https://getcomposer.org/download/)
 2. Have a mysql server available with a user that can create databases, functions, and stored procedures
 3. Have PHP version 7.0.8 or greater installed
-4. The PHP extension `php_pdo_mysql` enabled
+4. Install and enable the PHP extension `php_pdo_mysql`

 ### Installation Steps
-1. Retrieve a copy of the codebase from [https://github.com/bslezak/codetest-api](http://github.com/bslezak/codetest-api) by the command/:
+1. Retrieve a copy of the codebase from [https://github.com/bslezak/codetest-api](http://github.com/bslezak/codetest-api) by the command:

 		git clone https://github.com/bslezak/codetest-api.git
 or by downloading a release from: